SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/components.md

 ### SoButtonBarPanel.config

-This file defines all button links available in the bottom of SuperOffice, e.g. the New Sale or New Appointment link buttons.
+This file defines all button links available in the bottom of SuperOffice, for example, the New Sale or New Appointment link buttons.

 You can change, add or remove links by modifying this page.

 ### SoNavigatorPanel.config

-This file defines all button links available in the left side of SuperOffice, e.g Contact, Project, Diary, etc.
+This file defines all button links available in the left side of SuperOffice, for example, Contact, Project, and Diary.

 You can change, add or remove links by modifying the section of this page.